lkerr/groundfish-MSE/documentation/econ_module.md

   * Does not yet incorporate catch/landings multipliers.
 So that's a big problem.
 Will need to add the multiplier data, code to integrate, test, and adjust.
   * Doesn't read/use IJ1 trawl survey index(biomass index computed on Jan 1).
   * does not store fishery revenue anywhere, just overwrites it.
-  * slowest parts are eproduction, prepping and joining the targeting dataset, etargeting, and randomdraw.
+  * slowest parts are eproduction, etargeting, and randomdraw.

 ### Notes
 * packages are gmm, mvtnorm, tmvtnorm, expm, msm, Matrix, TMB, forcats, readr, tidyverse, dplyr, data.table
 * the targeting and production datasets now conform.
 Production dataset is not necessary.
-* There is a left_join in 'get_fishery_next_period." this is slow ANd it forces things to data.table.

-* to do for monday-
-   * check out the get_fishery_next_period.  somehow daily_catch is giving me some catch of "nofish"  This is probably a result of the (emean) or an exp(0)=1 thing.
-I have 30 rows in daily catch and 29 in the fishery holder.
-Need to drop nofish.
-Order and cbind.
-   * integrate 'test' changed to working
  * The Econ module is a little bit fragile.
-A few datasets need to be merged.
+A few datasets need to be merged *during* the simulation.
 I initially used "base::merge."
 That was slow, so I used "dplyr::left_join," which was faster.
 Now, I'm ensuring that the merged datasets are the same length and order and using "cbind."
-      * get_bio_for_econ.R
-      * There is a left_join in get_fishery_next_period and zero_out_closed_asc_cutout.R
+    * There is a left_join in zero_out_closed_asc_cutout.R.
+I don't think I can avoid this.
+* I've verified that the functions are working, but I *think* there is an underlying data error.

 [Return to Wiki Home](https://github.com/thefaylab/groundfish-MSE/wiki)